turingschool/backend-curriculum-site/module3/lessons/sending_email_v2.md

 $ heroku run rake db:migrate
 ```

-Now, let's walk through the [SendGrid/Heroku Docs](https://devcenter.heroku.com/articles/sendgrid)
+Now, let's walk through the [SendGrid/Heroku Docs](https://devcenter.heroku.com/articles/sendgrid#ruby), scroll down to the 'ActionMailer' section

-Some stuff to copy and paste:
+Some stuff to copy and paste into your application.rb file:

 ```rb
 module YouveChangedV2